Dacho688/Dacho688.github.io/index.md

 3. Model <br>
         a.
 Mord Ordinal Logistic Regression

-The fitted pipeline/model is then serialized with joblib, served with Uvicorn, containarized with Docker, and finally deployed to HuggingFace Spaces.
+The fitted pipeline is then serialized with joblib, served with Fast API (Uvicorn), containarized with Docker, and finally deployed to HuggingFace Spaces.

 Prediction requests can be sent to https://dkondic-ml-api.hf.space/predict as a list of dictionaries where each dictionary is an instance to predict.
-Thus prediction is possible for single instance or batch of instances.
+Thus, prediction is possible for single instance or batch of instances.
+Please see <a href="https://dkondic-ml-api.hf.space/">ML API Docs</a> and <a href="https://github.com/Dacho688/ML_API">Source Code</a> for more indormation.<br>

-Request Body
+#### Request Body
 ```
 [
   {